Auto Migration

 * `auto_migration_source_cluster_credentials` — used by the **proxy producer** embedded in the agents to forward client writes to source.

 The proxy is a regular Kafka producer client.
-It only ever calls two Kafka APIs:
+It only ever calls three Kafka APIs:

 * `Metadata` — to discover partition leaders.